AudreyBurki/Lab-News/index.md

 ## Heisenberg grant (06.08.2020)
-Heisenberg grant awarded to Audrey Bürki, with the folloing project: "From thinking about two blue giraffes to saying /tuːbluːʤɪˈrɑːfs/...
+Heisenberg grant awarded to Audrey Bürki, with the following project: "From thinking about two blue giraffes to saying /tuːbluːʤɪˈrɑːfs/...
 Cracking the code of the LAnguage Production System (CLAPs)"

 ## New collaborator (15.07.2020)
 Pamela Fuhrmeister from UConn joined the team, welcome!
 Find out more here https://pamfuhrmeister.com/